-Parkrun is an international organisation which organises five kilometres (just over three miles) runs every Saturday.
-Held in park-lands across the world, a community of over six million people of all ages and abilities join together to complete the course.
+Parkrun is an international organisation that organises five kilometres (just over three miles) runs every Saturday.
+Held in parklands across the world, a community of over six million people of all ages and abilities join together to complete the course.

-10. Bere Island Parkrun – island views of the Atlantic Ocean
+10. Bere Island Parkrun – fantastic views of the Atlantic Ocean

 This island off west Cork is home to one of the most beautiful Parkruns in Ireland.
-Starting and finishing at the local GAA pitch, this loop passes by a Neolithic wedge tomb and has views overlooking Lonehort Viking harbour, a significant Viking site.
+Starting and finishing at the local GAA football pitches, this loop passes by a Neolithic wedge tomb and has views overlooking Lonehort Viking harbour, a significant Viking site.